Emission theory (vision): Evidence for the theory

 Adherents of emission theory cited at least two lines of evidence for it.

 The light from the eyes of some animals (such as cats, which modern science has determined have highly reflective eyes) could also be seen in "darkness".
-Adherents of intromission theory countered by saying that if emission theory were true, then someone with weak eyes should have his or her vision improved when someone with good eyes looks at the same objects.
+Adherents of intromission theory countered by saying that if emission theory were true, then someone with weak eyes should have their vision improved when someone with good eyes looks at the same objects.

 Some argued that Euclid's version of emission theory was purely metaphorical, highlighting mainly the geometrical relations between eyes and objects.
 The geometry of classical optics is equivalent no matter which direction light is considered to move because light is modeled by its path, not as a moving object.
 However, his theory of clarity of vision (the circular appearance of far rectangular objects) makes sense only if the ray emits from eyes.
+Alternatively, Euclid's can be interpreted as a mathematical model whose only constraint was to save the phenomena, without the need of a strict correspondence between each theoretical entity and a physical counterpart.

 Measuring the speed of light was one line of evidence that spelled the end of emission theory as anything other than a metaphor.

 Refutation

 Alhazen was the first person to explain that vision occurs when light reflects from an object into one's eyes.

-Isaac Newton, John Locke, and others, in the 18th century, firmly held that vision was not only intromissionist or intromittist, but rays that proceeded from seen objects were composed of actual matter, or corpuscles, that entered the seer's mind by way of the eye.
+The rise of rationalist physics in the 17th century led to a novel version of the intromissionist theory that proved extremely influential and displaced any legacies of the old emissive theories.
+In Cartesian physics, light was the sensation of pressure emitted by surrounding objects that sought to move, as transmitted through the rotatory motion of material corpuscles.
+These views extended to Isaac Newton's corpuscular theory of light, and would be adopted by John Locke and other the 18th-century luminaries.

 Persistence of the theory

 Winer et al. (2002) have found evidence that as many as 50% of adults believe in emission theory.

+Rupert Sheldrake claims to have found evidence for emission theory through his experiments in the sense of being stared at.